deremer/Expressly/README.md

 > **routes** - Define the HTTP entry to the controllers

 >> * **r_xxxx.js** - Create route files of the included template with "r_" at the beginning of the file name.
 Routes are bound to the app when initialized.
->> * **routes.js** - Loads all route files in the 'models' directory and binds the controller with the corresponding name.
+>> * **routes.js** - Loads all route files in the 'models' directory and mounts the controller with the corresponding name.

 > **view** - Views that render the data (I prefer ejs)